howya/browser-use-scrape/readme.md

 ```
 ## File download location (`./output/[timestamp]/[siteName]/`)

-Each download will be saved under the timestamped directory, in a new directory named as the site name
+Each download will be saved under the times tamped directory, in a new directory named as the site name

 ## Running the Script